 - Knit and Purl Fellowship – Meets 1st and 3rd Monday of the month in the Parish House, 6:30 PM.
 Contact Holly for info.

 - Bible Study – meets the 2nd and 4th Mondays of the month in the Parish House at 7 PM.
 We will focus each meeting on the lectionary for the upcoming week.
 This is a come as you can discussion group, you can do not have to come every meeting.
 All are welcome!

 - St. Paul’s Concerned about Racial Justice group meets the 2nd Sunday of each month, after church (and a little of coffee hour!), for discussion and planning.
+We meet in parish house.
 All are welcome to join us!